-As Accounting Officer, the Chief Executive Officer has responsibility for reviewing the effectiveness of the system of internal control.
+As accounting officer, the chief executive officer has responsibility for reviewing the effectiveness of the system of internal control.
 During the year in question the review has been informed by:

-- the work of the internal auditor;

-- the academy Chief Financial Officer

-- the work of the external auditor;

-- the financial management and governance self-assessment process; and

-- the work of the executive managers within the Academy Trust who have responsibility for the development and maintenance of the internal control framework.
+- the work of the internal auditor; - the academy chief financial officer and Saaf (Schools Academy and Finance) - the work of the external auditor; - the financial management and governance self-assessment process; - the work of the executive managers within the academy trust who have responsibility for the development and maintenance of the internal control framework.

-The Accounting Officer has been advised of the implications of the result of the internal and external audits following the review of the systems of the financial controls.
+The accounting officer has been advised of the implications of the result of the internal and external audits following the review of the systems of the financial controls.
 They ensure continuous improvement of the system is in place.

-Approved by order of the board of trustees on 14 December 2021 and signed on its behalf by:
+Approved by order of the board of trustees on 13 December 2022 and signed on its behalf by:

-STATEMENT OF REGULARITY, PROPRIETY AND COMPLIANCE FOR THE YEAR ENDED 31 AUGUST 2021
+STATEMENT OF REGULARITY, PROPRIETY AND COMPLIANCE FOR THE YEAR ENDED 31 AUGUST 2022

-As Accounting Officer of Willows Academy Trust, I have considered my responsibility to notify the academy trust board of trustees and the Education and Skills Funding Agency (ESFA) of material irregularity, impropriety and non-compliance with terms and conditions of all funding received by the academy trust, under the funding agreement in place between the academy trust and the Secretary of State for Education.
-As part of my consideration I have had due regard to the requirements of the Academies Financial Handbook 2020.
+As Accounting Officer of Willows Academy Trust, I have considered my responsibility to notify the academy trust board of trustees and the Education and Skills Funding Agency (ESFA) of material irregularity, impropriety and non-compliance with ESFA terms and conditions of funding, under the funding agreement in place between the academy trust and the Secretary of State for Education.
+As part of my consideration I have had due regard to the requirements of the Academy Trust Handbook 2021.

-I confirm that I and the academy trust's board of trustees are able to identify any material irregular or improper use of funds by the academy trust, or material non-compliance with the terms and conditions of funding under the academy trust's funding agreement and the Academies Financial Handbook 2020.
+I confirm that I and the academy trust's board of trustees are able to identify any material irregular or improper use of funds by the academy trust, or material non-compliance with the terms and conditions of funding under the academy trust's funding agreement and the Academy Trust Handbook 2021.